paul-schultz/project_euler/problems/05/smallest_multiple.md

     }
   }
 ```
-This is one theme I have noticed about the Project Euler problems so far: you have a choice to either come up with a brute force solution that will get you the correct number and have you onto the next problem, or you can spend a little more time and have an elegant, shorter solution that has more functionality than just finding you one solution.
+This is one theme I have noticed about the Project Euler problems: you have a choice to either come up with a brute force solution that will get you the correct number and have you onto the next problem, or you can spend a little more time and have an elegant, shorter solution that has more functionality than just finding you one solution.
 So what I wanted to do here was take this code and refactor it so that it would not only be able to find the number that is divisible by 1 through 20, but the number that is divisible by 1 through 10, 1 through 500, 1 through 24847.
 I wanted to find a truer solution.

 The second time around, in addition to adding a parameter `num` to the function I thought of how I could automate certain tasks from my original code.
 What I ended up doing was creating a variable `multiples` that was set to 0.
 I kept the original for loop that starts at one and increments `i` by one, but this time I added another for loop inside of it with a variable `j` that would go from 1 to `num` checking if `i % j == 0`.
 If true, `multiples` gets 1 added ro it and if false, `multiples` gets set back to zero and the original for loop continues its search for the lowest number divisible by 1 through input `num`.
 At the end of the function there is a final if statement that checks if the number of multiples of `i` is equal to the input `num` and returns `i` when that expression is true.
 Ending the function.
 The final refactored function looks like this:
 ```